Yash-Singh-Pathania/SolarPowerPredictor/README.md

 Hey there!
 This is a little side project I worked on as part of my learning journey.
 It's all about using a polynomial regression model to predict the solar intensity of solar panels based on local weather data.
 I found this super interesting and thought I'd give it a try!

+You can check out the full details of the project in the [Jupyter Notebook](https://github.com/Yash-Singh-Pathania/SolarPowerPredictor/blob/main/solar_polynomial_regression.ipynb).

 ## Weather Data Inputs